King’s Ely School, Cambridgeshire

 Muddy says: An idyllically placed co-ed school for kids aged 2 - 18, with an extremely strong music, art and drama department, set in the pretty Cambridgeshire town of Ely, right next door to the majestic cathedral.

 King’s Ely is a co-ed school (with a 50:50 boy/girl split) for a little over 1000 children, aged 2-18 years, with buildings dotted around the pretty cathedral city of Ely in Cambridgeshire.
 Pupils can board weekly, flexi or come as day pupils.
 As well as being well-known as the choir school for the Cathedral, it also has a reputation for its family-friendly vibe, its all-round approach to education that focusses on more than just league tables and – more recently – its academic clout.
+The school has also been shortlisted for Independent Pre-Prep School of the Year 2020.

 Despite the fact that it’s based in the middle of a town (it’s a push to call Ely a city as it’s the second smallest in the UK), with no obvious grounds to speak of at first glance, King’s Ely actually has an impressive 75 acres for its pupils to enjoy, including a boathouse and access to a stretch of the River Great Ouse.
 The school is very well established, having been founded in AD 970, making it one of the oldest schools in the world, while the boy choristers’ boarding house is apparently the oldest residential building in Europe.
 It even counts Edward the Confessor amongst its alumni.
 Quite a history then!